nodejs/package-maintenance/README.md

 # package-maintenance team

-Repository for discussion on to help ensure baseline maintenance and ability to safely use key packages in the ecosytem with current Node.js versions.
+Repository for discussion on how to help ensure baseline maintenance and ability to safely use key packages in the ecosytem with current Node.js versions.